Senior Editor in New York

-Before The New York Times, Charo was the Executive Digital Editor for People en Español at Time, Inc. Prior to that, she worked at GFR Media, in Puerto Rico.
+Before The New York Times, Charo was the Executive Digital Editor for People en Español at Time, Inc. Prior to that, she worked at GFR Media, in her native Puerto Rico.
 During her tenure at GFR Media she led digital product efforts as their Innovation Editor.
-While at GFR she was also the Associate Business Director and digital editor for El Nuevo Día and Primera Hora.
+While at GFR she also held the positions of Associate Business Director and digital editor for El Nuevo Día and Primera Hora.

 Charo specializes in developing product thinking strategies for newsrooms, digital content optimization and audience development via emerging platforms with a human-centric approach.
 She has been a speaker for ONA, NAHJ and the Interamerican Press Society, among others.

-She holds a Bachelor’s degree in Journalism and Broadcasting from Universidad del Sagrado Corazón in San Juan, as well as a Juris Doctor from the University of Puerto Rico.
+She holds a Bachelor’s degree in Journalism and Broadcasting from Universidad del Sagrado Corazón in San Juan and a Juris Doctor from the University of Puerto Rico.